VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Optimizing command processing

-The analysis of the performance data collected from the load tests also identified a potential bottleneck in the way that the system delivers command messages.
-The team identified a number of optimizations to make in this area.

 The current implementation uses the same messaging infrastructure, the Windows Azure Service Bus, for both commands and events.
 The team plans to evaluated whether the Contoso Conference Management System needs to